The-Politico/generator-politico-graphics/README.md

 ## Why this?

 Building data visualizations is expensive, especially for small teams balancing graphics with other development work.
 At POLITICO, we want to build our charts using patterns that promote reusability and that make them easy to integrate in multiple contexts.

-This framework builds on the reusable chart pattern proposed by Mike Bostock in his seminal "[Toward Reusable Charts](https://bost.ocks.org/mike/chart/)," adding to it a few conventions borrowed from reactive programming and modern JS modules.
+This framework builds on the reusable chart pattern proposed by Mike Bostock in "[Toward Reusable Charts](https://bost.ocks.org/mike/chart/)," adding to it a few conventions borrowed from reactive programming and modern JS modules.
 It helps us create chart modules that have simple, declarative APIs and can be easily configured for different uses.

 That's the theory.
 In practice, this framework helps us separate the concerns of dataviz development from other client-side work.
 We've used it as a shortcut to build dozens of complex data visualization components and reusable chart modules over several years.

 ## Features

 - Scaffolds a modern JavaScript development environment.
-- Includes our boilerplate framework for developing reusable chart modules and example code you can easily rework.
+- Includes a base chart component class with useful methods and some example code you can easily rework.
+- Includes a demo of your chart module, used in a React app.
 - Builds a minified, self-executing ([IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)) version of your chart script, which can be included directly in a client.
 - Builds an [ECMAScript module](https://developers.google.com/web/fundamentals/primers/modules) version of your script, which can be imported into other build environments.
-- Builds your chart's preview page to a directory for hosting on GitHub pages.
+- Builds your chart's demo page to a directory for hosting on GitHub pages.
-- Includes a linter configuration for [ESLint](https://eslint.org/) based on [JavaScript Standard Style](https://standardjs.com/).
+- Includes [POLITICO's ESLint config](https://github.com/The-Politico/eslint-config-interactives) for keeping your code squeaky clean.

 ## How to use it